LuoKevin/talk-trace/README.md

 TalkTrace is an AI meeting intelligence project.
 The goal is to learn how an AI pipeline works end to end: upload audio, create a background job, process the file through separate AI stages, and display structured meeting intelligence in a React UI.

-This scaffold intentionally uses fake AI outputs.
-The important part for Phase 1 is the shape of the system: API routes, persistence, service boundaries, job status, and frontend polling.
+The project started with fake AI outputs, but now has adapter boundaries for real transcription and diarization.
+Stub adapters remain the default so local development and tests stay fast.

 ## MVP Scope